Careers360 Logo

 Class Interval

-Upper-class limit – lower class limit = class width
+Class width = upper class limit – lower class limit

-When the class intervals are identical or of the same size, it is called a regular class interval.
+When the class interval is of the same size, it is called a regular class interval.

-When the class intervals are of variable sizes, it is called an irregular class interval.
+When the class interval is of a different size, it is called an irregular class interval.

 Frequency Table